Design A-150 battleship: Background and design

 In the 1930s, the Japanese government began a shift towards an ultranationalist militancy.
 Planners envisioned an empire stretching from Japan to the resource-rich European colonies in Southeast Asia, and defensible islands in the Pacific Ocean (the Greater East Asia Co-Prosperity Sphere).
 The extensive distances involved, and the likelihood of this expansion leading to a confrontation with the United States, led the Japanese to build and maintain a large fleet that could seize and hold onto these territories.
 The U.S. posed a particular problem for Japan, as it possessed significantly greater industrial power, and several leading members of the United States Congress had pledged "to outbuild Japan three to one in a naval race".

 The Imperial Japanese Navy had recognized since at least 1896 that the country could not outproduce its potential opponents, and therefore insisted that its ships had to be more powerful than foreign equivalents.
 It established this qualitative lead at various times over the next 40 years, with the Kongo-class battlecruisers just before World War I, the Nagato-class battleships at the end of that war, and the Yamato-class battleships in the 1930s.
-The A-150s were designed according to that doctrine to continue their qualitative superiority in battleships over their most likely opponents, the United States and Great Britain.
+The A-150s were designed according to that doctrine to continue their qualitative superiority in battleships over their most likely opponents, the United States and United Kingdom.

 Early conceptions for what would become the A-150 battleships called for eight or nine 51-centimeter guns in double or triple turrets, as the successful construction of a 48 cm gun in 1920–1921 made the Japanese confident that such a large weapon could be built.
 The designers hoped to give the ships a top speed of 30 kn, which would give them a comfortable margin over the American 27 kn North Carolina-class battleships.
 However, these grand specifications were curtailed when tests culminated in a ship that had a displacement of some 91,000 t; it was felt that ships of this size would be "too large and too expensive".

 Formal design studies began in 1938–1939.
 They initially focused on a ship closer to the displacement of the preceding Yamato class, on which plans had just been completed, albeit one mounting six 51-centimeter guns.
 As the Japanese expected that the Americans would ascertain the true characteristics of the Yamato class—especially its primary armament of 46 cm guns, which would become the largest naval weapons in use in the world—they hoped that the 51-centimeter guns would outperform any American response to the Yamato's smaller guns.